Updated: Mar 5

 Elm helps eliminate feelings of overwhelm, which many people feel as anxiety.

 Gentian helps people overcome feeling down after a setback.

 Gorse helps people overcome feelings of hopelessness and suicidal tendencies.

 There are 39 Bach Flower Remedies, in all.
 They can work on every emotion imaginable, from depression to apathy.
 It is best to seek out a Bach Foundation Registered Practitioner (BFRP), a professional who is trained to ask the right questions to formulate the ideal blend for your specific needs.

-I am available for phone consultations nationwide at 415-420-7800, CarlAndersonBFRP@gmail.com, or www.CarlAndersonBFRP.com.
+I am available for phone consultations nationwide at 415-420-7800, by email at CarlAndersonBFRP@gmail.com, or via my website at www.CarlAndersonBFRP.com.
 If you prefer to work with a BFRP in your local area, you can consult the international registry at the following link: www.bachcentre.com/found/ref/usa.php.

 Alternatively, you can purchase individual remedies and Rescue Remedy through my website www.CarlAndersonBFRP.com.
 Rescue Remedy is also readily available in most health food stores, food cooperatives, and anyplace where homeopathy is sold.
 It is a blend of Star of Bethlehem, Cherry Plum, Clematis, Rock Rose, and Impatiens.